 Any good exercise plan has rest days.
 This is important for your body and mind to recover.
 Plan your rest days on days that you are least likely to exercise or days you like to laze about (Sunday’s).

 Being a personal trainer, the mistake I see most is, individuals not making changes to their diet.
 If you have a goal of weight loss or muscle gains, you will need to change your diet.
 Even if your goal is to become healthier, you will need to change your diet.
 I can guarantee that any diet could benefit from some improvements.
 Additionally, make sure that you are keeping hydrated during and after workouts.
 If you are at a loss with nutrition or need some direction, I can help you.
-You can find out what I offer here.
+Get in touch I would love to help!

 This may not be a point that you think will help your exercise.
 But getting good quality 6-8 hours’ sleep a night will help your body recover and renew.
 Set a bed time that you stick to daily and switch off your phone 30-60 minutes before bed.
 Having a dark room will help the quality of your sleep, use an eye mask or dark curtains to achieve this.
 If you live somewhere noisy, use earplugs to get a peaceful nights sleep.